 - The manager can inadvertently influence staff decisions: for example, if staff had identified 2 potential suppliers and then the manager suggests a third, there is a danger staff will assess the third supplier to be the preferred supplier to win favor with the manager.
 Be careful with what you say to avoid this happening.

 - Implementation is key: it’s important not just to learn information as you wander around, you need to act on it.

 - Employees can feel under a microscope: if you don’t strike the right balance, staff can feel as though they are under surveillance.

 - It can’t be benchmarked: there is no system in existence which can benchmark and measure the value of MBWA.

 Two famous examples of Management by Walking Around are:

 - Howard Schultz, founder of Starbucks, would visit 25 stores per week to learn what was happening at the coalface, and reinforce the values of the company.

 - Andy Pearson, as President of PepsiCo, would regularly sit down with a junior brand manager at random, to discover what was happening in their world, and get unfiltered data as to what was going on in the company.

 Management By Walking Around Summary

 Management by Walking Around may seem like a management technique that is almost too simple to learn about, but to do it right it must be done in a planned and deliberate manner to generate the multiple benefits it offers.
-The main downside is that it takes time to establish good informal relationships with your staff so that they talk with you openly, and that it is very time consuming to implement.
+The main downside is that it takes time to establish good informal relationships with your staff so that they talk to you openly, and that it is very time-consuming to implement.